-With regards to the macroeconomic context, it has been another challenging year as markets continued to be marked by the historically low level of European interest rates and high volatility.
+With regards to the macroeconomic context during 2021, it has been another challenging year as markets continued to be affected by events of Covid-19 pandemic and the volatile economic activity throughout the pandemic period.

 Despite the changes in the external environment, CNP Cyprialife responded to all challenges and adapted its organisation and operation for the maximum benefit of its customers, associates, salesforce and employees enduring its relationship of trust with its stakeholders.